The Complete Guide to Running Remote Stand-Up Meetings

 Draw and write on a shared whiteboard

-You want to keep the stand-up meeting short, so using a collaborative visual aid can help get your point across quickly without wasting valuable time with over-explaining.
+You want to keep the remote stand-up short.
+Using a collaborative visual aid can help get your point across quickly without wasting valuable time with over-explaining.
 Digital whiteboards like Vibe make it easy to write and draw your ideas for the whole team to see.
 You can even add in the video conference alongside the canvas so people can comment and contribute in real time.
 Plus, you can share this work with colleagues after the meeting.

 Create a document for meeting notes